-Sequence risk, or sequence of returns risk, has to do with the order in which your investment returns occur.
-It affects you when you are periodically adding or withdrawing money from your investments.
+Sequence risk, or "sequence-of-returns risk," analyzes the order in which your investment returns occur.
+It affects you when you are periodically adding or withdrawing money to or from your investments.
 In retirement, it can mean that you earn a much lower internal rate of return than what you expected.

-Accumulation: No Additions, No Sequence of Returns Risk
+Accumulation: No Additions, No Sequence-of-Returns Risk

 The order in which the returns occur has no effect on your outcome if you aren't either investing regularly (buying investments) or withdrawing regularly (selling investments).

 Withdrawing Income and Getting the Same Returns

 Now, let's suppose that instead of the above scenario, you retired in 1996.
 You invested $100,000 in the S&P 500 Index, and you withdrew $6,000 at the end of each year.
 Over the 10 years, you received $60,000 of income, and you would have $162,548 of the principal left.